-These notes should be read in conjunction with the Academic Conduct Regulations and Student Conduct Regulations which can be found under section C1.1 and C1.2 respectively of the University Regulations (www.brookes.ac.uk/regulations).
+These notes should be read in conjunction with the Academic Conduct Regulations and Student Conduct Regulations which can be found under the Conduct and Engagement section of the University Regulations.

 Purpose of the Committees

 The panel at the Committees are asked to decide whether or not a student has breached the Student Conduct Regulations.